brandonwu/moira/readme.md

 You get the point.

 To sell, buy, short, or cover, it's just as simple.
-However, right now, since the portfolio data acquisition function isn't implemented yet, no checking is done to see if you have enough cash and credit to purchase the stock; the server will just give you a failed error message.
+However, right now, since the portfolio data acquisition function isn't implemented yet, no checking is done to see if you have enough cash and credit to purchase the stock; the server might or might not give you an error message (caveat, sometimes it actually tells you that the order succeeded!).

 Note that the order operation type is capitalized.
 ```python